klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth/block.md

 **Return Value**

 `Object` - A header object, or `null` when no header was found.
-It returns error when failed to fetch block proposer(= miner) address:
+Otherwise, it returns an error.

 | Name             | Type          | Description                                                                                                               |
 |------------------|---------------|---------------------------------------------------------------------------------------------------------------------------|